ukparliament/weeknotes.data-search/2018/16/index.md

 Sara also enjoyed the whole thing and [tweeted extensively](https://twitter.com/search?f=tweets&q=sarafreis%20%23tictec&src=typd).

+On Tuesday, they went to a seminar organised by the [Information Management School](https://twitter.com/NOVAIMS) and [The Gov Lab](https://twitter.com/TheGovLab) on the topic of open data in government institutions.
+[Joao Tremoceiro](https://twitter.com/joaotremoceiro) from Lisbon municipality spoke about their issues in dealing with over 300 legacy systems and their project to develop a data platform for intelligent management of the city.

 On Friday they participated in a workshop lead by [Matt Stempeck](https://twitter.com/mstem) and [Micah Sifry](https://twitter.com/Mlsif) from [Civic Hall](https://civichall.org/) on the the development of a global council to ensure that their [Field Guide to Civic Tech](https://docs.google.com/spreadsheets/d/1FzmvVAKOOFdixCs7oz88cz9g1fFPHDlg0AHgHCwhf4A/edit) properly represents the full range of creative technology and collaboration occurring around the world.
 They're looking forward to meeting again and seeing that published.

 They also introduced our work and the data platform which raised interest in hearing more and sharing experience.
 A call for show and tell to go international.
 Or at least continental.